-Having made his name with the now legendary duo of B movies I Was a Teenage Werewolf (1957) and I Was a Teenage Frankenstein (1957) duo and having created the teen monster movie, producer Herman Cohen next moved to England and consolidated his success with this exploitation classic.
+Producer Herman Cohen made his name with the now legendary duo of B movies I Was a Teenage Werewolf (1957) and I Was a Teenage Frankenstein (1957) and in doing so created the teen monster movie.
+Cohen subsequently moved to England and consolidated his success with this exploitation classic.
 The move to England was perhaps Herman Cohen’s attempt to exploit the burgeoning success being enjoyed by Hammer Films around the same time with the massive successes of The Curse of Frankenstein (1957) and Dracula/The Horror of Dracula (1958).
 Horrors of the Black Museum was inspired following Cohen’s visit to Scotland Yard’s own Black Museum where similar sensationalistic murder weapons are displayed – the spiked binoculars, for instance, were used by a stable boy to kill his girlfriend in the 1930s.

 Horrors of the Black Museum is full of lunatic excesses – Michael Gough, for no other reason than it suits the plot, is also a mad scientist of sorts with a computer bank and a set of generating electrodes in his cellar.
 One can stretch suspension of disbelief to accept the script having him use hypnosis to turn assistant Graham Curnow into a killer but it is never explained why Curnow also turns into a white-faced monster when hypnotised.
 (Hypnotised and mind-controlled killers are a regular feature of Herman Cohen’s teenage monster films.
-Indeed, in the US print, an opening was tacked onto the film in which a doctor tries to hypnotise the audience into being receptive).
+Indeed, in the US print in an attempt to copy the gimmicks of William Castle, an opening was tacked onto the film in which a doctor tries to hypnotise the audience into being receptive).

 Michael Gough gives a performance that is memorable in its pure arrogance and contempt.
 He gets a wonderfully demented soliloquy: “The world thinks Dr Jekyll and Mr Hyde were figments of a great writer’s story.
 But, no, I have clearly demonstrated it is a fact.
 Man is born with a dual nature.
 Society tries to suppress evil, but not I … One must never place any trust in a woman.
 It was no secret that Satan was able to tempt Eve before Adam.”
 This was one of a string of demented performances that Michael Gough was to enliven the Anglo-horror cycle with and he became a staple in other Herman Cohen films such as Konga (1961), The Black Zoo (1962), Berserk (1967) and Trog (1970).